 Workflows and terminology vary between disciplines and regions—one person's "heavy copyedit" is another person's "substantive edit" or "line edit."
 Below is a list of common services we offer and how we define them.

-Developmental editing is a high-level edit that can be performed on an early draft or at the outline stage in order to plan or revise the structure and content of a work.
-Feedback in a developmental edit may include comments and questions about order and organization, format, flow, repetition, unclear or missing information, development of argument or plot, theme, characterization, clarity, tone, and effectiveness at achieving the aims of the work.
+Developmental editing is a high-level edit that can be performed on an early draft or at the outline stage to plan or revise the structure and content.
+In a developmental edit, we may give feedback in the form of comments and questions about order and organization, format, flow, repetition, unclear or missing information, development of argument or plot, theme, characterization, clarity, tone, and effectiveness at achieving the aims of the work.

 We typically deliver a developmental edit in the form of an editorial letter, in-line comments in a document, or a combination of the two.
 This is a high-level edit and does not address mechanical or stylistic issues.

-A heavy copyedit, sometimes called a substantive copyedit, is a line-by-line edit at the sentence and paragraph level.
+A heavy copyedit, sometimes called a substantive copyedit or a line edit, is a detailed edit at the sentence and paragraph level.
 As the name implies, it can involve substantial changes or rewording to achieve clarity, address inaccurate, incomplete, or incorrect statements, eliminate ambiguity, smooth transitions, eliminate wordiness or repetition, ensure consistency of tone, and generally improve style and flow.

-In fiction, a heavy copyedit may also include tracking and flagging consistency of character, setting, timeline, and plot details.
+In fiction, a heavy copyedit may include addressing consistency of character, setting, timeline, and plot details.

-Copyediting may also involve creating and/or updating a style sheet for the work.
-A style sheet will usually specify a base style guide, such as Chicago or AP, and will note any exceptions or modifications from the base style (for example, use the serial comma; spell out numerals smaller than 10), as well as any terms or usages particular to the work, such as proper names, abbreviations, or domain-specific terminology.
+As part of a copyediting job, we may also create and/or update a project style sheet.
+A style sheet will usually specify a base style guide for the work, such as Chicago or AP, and will note any exceptions or modifications from the base style (for example, use the serial comma; spell out numerals smaller than 10).
+We will also use the project style sheet to note any terms or usages particular to the work, such as proper names, abbreviations, or domain-specific terminology.

-After copyediting has been completed, either a typeset copy or formatted text prepared for digital publication is proofread for any lingering mechanical errors such as spelling, punctuation, or grammatical errors; misapplication of text styles such as italics or underlining; incorrect, broken, or outdated cross-references or hyperlinks; missing text; and typographical, formatting, or layout issues such as spacing, kerning, margins, line breaks, and justifications.
+Proofreading takes place after all copyediting has been completed and the text has been finalized and either typeset or prepared for digital publication.
+We will proof the typeset copy or formatted text for any lingering mechanical errors such as spelling, punctuation, or grammatical errors; misapplication of text styles such as italics or underlining; incorrect, broken, or outdated cross-references or hyperlinks; missing text; and typographical, formatting, or layout issues such as spacing, kerning, margins, line breaks, and justifications.

-The above is just a summary of the types work we most commonly perform, but we're pretty flexible and can tailor our services to your project.
-Feel free to get in touch to find out how we can work together.
-And if we're not right for the job, we can help point you to the right person.
+This is just a summary of our most common services, but we're pretty flexible and can tailor our work to your needs.
+And if we're not a fit for the job, we can help point you to the right person.